DevMountain/react-intro-class/README.md

 * Open `Calculator.js`. ( `src/components/Calculator/Calculator.js` )
 * Change the value of the span with the class of `.total` to the value of the `display` property on state. ( hint: `{ this.state.abc }` )
-* Create a `setDisplay` class method that takes a parameter called `num`.
+* Create a `setDisplay` prototype method on the class that takes a parameter called `num`.
 This method should then use `num` to update the value of `display` on state.
 * Update buttons zero through nine to call the `setDisplay` method with the correct number in <b>string</b> format.
 You can tell which button is which number by its `class`.

 ### Solution